-In brief, they are pieces of software that, either on their own or in conjunction, allow you to automate various parts of your business.
+In brief, these are pieces of software that, either on their own or in conjunction, allow you to automate various parts of your business.
 They help you distribute your rates and availability to multiple OTAs or listings sites, such as Airbnb and Booking.com.
-So, when a booking is made, or in case of bulk changes, your availability will be automatically updated in real-time across all sites.
+So, when a booking is made, or in case of bulk changes, your availability will be automatically updated and synchronised in real-time across all sites.

-If you are serious about running a successful hospitality business, the question is probably not whether or not you need a channel manager, but at what stage you need one.
+If you are serious about running a successful hospitality business, the question is probably not whether or not you need a channel manager but at what stage you need one.
 We frequently get asked this question by people who are just starting or only managing a handful of units.
 Of course, it is possible to do without one.

-It might seem reasonable to minimise your costs as you start off and leave signing up with one until further down the line.
+It might seem reasonable to minimise your costs as you start off and leave signing up with one until later down the line.
 However, both in the short run and in the long run, that could end up costing you a lot more.

 At What Point Do I Need a Rental Channel Manager?

 We recommend you sign up for a channel manager from the word go.
 Yes, you can manage without one.
 However, there are a few reasons why you should not wait so long to get a channel manager: